 - Approach life in a calm and aware manner

-Over time and practice meditation helps to quite the mind and bring your consciousness to the present moment, efficiently helping you to “let go”.
+Over time and practice meditation helps to quiet the mind and bring your consciousness to the present moment, efficiently helping you to “let go”.
 Meditation helps you connect with your “true self”, and by doing so bring awareness to your connection to others and the whole of creation.
 It helps to calm the “monkey mind” and improves your focus, and as a result is calming and helps increase creativity.
 It is believed that almost any activity can be meditative if it absorbs your attention and keeps you present.
 Have you ever found yourself calm and aware while doing the dishes?

 Some meditations to consider: